Family of missing Desirea Ferris hold prayer vigil

 Print

-On Friday, family and friends of a missing woman will be gathering to pray for her safe return.
+On Friday, family and friends of a missing woman gathered to pray for her safe return.

 News